-It costs an average of $1000 to properly equip a SAR crew-person.
-A properly equipped rescue boat can cost upwards of $250,000., and the engines will probably have to be replaced one or twice during the lifetime of the boat, at a cost of $40-50,000.
-We are currently looking at replacing our boat in about 2011, so need to start putting money away for this big project.
+It costs an average of $2,000 to properly equip a SAR crew-person.
+A properly equipped rescue boat can cost upwards of $450,000., and the engines will have to be replaced twice during the lifetime of the boat, at a cost of $50,000+.

 We also need to purchase boating safety supplies and educational materials to educate boaters, hunters and fishermen, so they have less chance of calling on the Search and Rescue system.